-In Grades 8-9, written homework will only be given in English, Afrikaans, Sepedi and Mathematics.
-Pupils may need to study or source materials or read for their Creating Tomorrow Projects.
+In Grades 8-9 Pupils may need to study or source materials or read for their Creating Tomorrow Projects.
 Grade 8 and 9 pupils should spend approximately 1 hour on written homework per day.
 Additional time may need to be invested in studying for examinations and tests.

 Grade 10-12 pupils can expect approximately 2 hours of written homework per day.
 It must be stressed that these are guidelines.
 Obviously, different students work at different speeds.
 Allowances need to be made for this.
 If pupils do not plan for coinciding deadlines by working consistently, they must not be surprised if they find themselves doing many more hours the day before tasks are due or tests are being written.
-2023 College info booklet 170823